Battle of Curupayty: Allied land attack

-Bartolomé Mitre warned that the Imperial fleet had finished its cannonade and assuming that the Paraguayan positions were to be destroyed, he ordered the advance on land.
-The right wing was composed of two columns of Argentines, under the command of general Emilio Mitre and general Wenceslao Paunero.
-The left wing was composed of two columns of Brazilians under the command of general Albino de Carvalho and colonel Augusto Caldas.
-The center Brazilians were commanded by colonel Lucas de Lima.
+Bartolomé Mitre saw that the Imperial fleet had finished its cannonade and, assuming that the Paraguayan positions were destroyed, ordered the advance on land.
+The right wing was composed of two columns of Argentines, under the command of Generals Emilio Mitre and Wenceslao Paunero.
+The left wing was composed of two columns of Brazilians under the command of General Albino de Carvalho and Colonel Augusto Caldas.
+The center was also composed of Brazilians, commanded by Colonel Lucas de Lima.

 General Polidoro Jordão was to attack the Paraguayan defenses at Paso Gomez, along the Estero Rojas, with 20,000 Brazilians.
 General Venancio Flores was to take a cavalry force in a flanking movement against the Paraguayan's on the Allied right.
 Once the Allied soldiers had crossed two ditches, and were reaching the top of the wall, they were within reach of the Paraguayan artillery; Díaz ordered the artillery to fire with grape, canister, and shell shot.
 This inflicted heavy casualties amongst the Allied troops who were slowly advancing in dense formations through the muddy terrain.
-Allied soldiers could not get close to the wall of the Paraguayan fort, with only 60 making it, who were soon killed.
+Allied soldiers could not get close to the wall of the Paraguayan fort, with only about 60 making it, who were soon killed.
 By 14:00, the attack was abandoned, and by 17:00, the Allied army was back in Curuzú.